 Look for flexibility in the insurance plan.
 If you want to add a family member, then it should be easy.
 If you want to renew the plan but want some changes, then it should be possible.
 When the plan is very rigid and has no way to make any changes, it may become more of a burden.

 - Waiting Period

 Most health insurance plans have a waiting period for pre-existing medical conditions like diabetes and varicose veins.
 This period can range from 1 to 4 years, depending on the condition and the policy you choose.
-You must check the waiting period and find one with the minimal waiting time.
+You must check the waiting period and find one with minimal waiting time.

 Choosing the right health insurance is not only important financially but also for peace of mind.
 It gives you and your loved ones a sense of security that the best medical care is possible without making you go bankrupt.